microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/06-PuttingItTogether.md

 In this workshop, you have covered deploying and configuring a secure, performant, and highly available solution with Azure SQL.
 The end of this module contains several helpful references you can use in these exercises and in production.

-In the final activity, we’ll validate your Azure SQL expertise with a challenging problem-solution exercise.
+In the final activity, we'll validate your Azure SQL expertise with a challenging problem-solution exercise.

 This module can be used stand-alone and does not require any prerequisites other than a laptop and a place to take notes (OneNote, Paint, PowerPoint, Visio, etc.).
 You may also just use a whiteboard or paper for your designs.